 The Drucker Brain Injury Center at MossRehab has been designated by the federal government as a Traumatic Brain Injury Model System (TBIMS) since 1997.

-Directed by Tessa Hart, PhD, and John Whyte, MD, PhD, the Moss TBIMS provides state-of-the-art, research and potentially lifelong treatments for persons with Traumatic Brain Injury (TBI) and their families in the Philadelphia region and southern New Jersey.
+Directed by Amanda Rabinowitz, PhD, and Thomas Watanabe, MD, the Moss TBIMS provides state-of-the-art, research and potentially lifelong treatments for persons with Traumatic Brain Injury (TBI) and their families in the Philadelphia region and southern New Jersey.
 Innovative treatments are provided in a comprehensive inpatient and transitional outpatient rehabilitation program; community re-entry programs including a full complement of vocational services; two brain injury Clubhouses; a residential treatment facility; a Concussion Center; and a Neuro Mental Health Clinic specialized for the needs of people with TBI and other neurologic disorders.
 The TBIMS program exemplifies a culture of clinical research integration in which patients across the continuum of care are provided an opportunity to participate in cutting-edge studies to help advance scientific and clinical knowledge.

-For more information about TBI research at MRRI, visit Dr. Hart’s lab page, Traumatic Brain Injury Clinical Research Laboratory, and Dr. Whyte’s lab page, TBI Rehabilitation Research Laboratory.
+For more information about TBI research at MRRI, visit Dr. Rabinowitz’s lab page, Brain Injury Neuropsychology Laboratory, and Dr. Whyte’s lab page, TBI Rehabilitation Research Laboratory.

 - What Is a Model System?

 - How Does a TBI Center Become a Model System?